SowmyaDhanapal/tvm/metawarenn_inference/README.md

       iii.
 Update the path to tvm with MWNN support in line no: 9 and line no: 20
       iv.
 Update the path to evgencnn executable in line no: 10
       v.
 Update the Imagenet images path in line no: 18
+      vi.
+Update `evgencnn` to `evgencnn.pyc` if using the release (not development) version of ARC/cnn_tools in line no: 21
    [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.

 ### Steps to build